Linguaphone (company): History

 The schools that mainly catered for the business world and the diplomatic service, adapted the Linguaphone method to be used flexibly in combination with face-to-face tuition and the then new language laboratory.
 The tape recorders in these school language laboratories were specially designed (and patented) by Linguaphone to work on two separate tracks: a master track with the teachers' voices that could only be listened to but not erased, and another track for the students, where (in the gaps provided for the purpose) the students could record and erase their own voices as often as they liked or thought necessary.
 Teachers were also present to monitor the students’ progress during these laboratory sessions and, when needed, they could give individual guidance through their headphones that were linked to a central monitoring tower in the middle of the laboratory.

 A further adaptation of this school method was then developed with the invention of the portable language laboratory, the so-called minilab, that could be rented for set periods (with cassettes instead of reel-to-reel tapes).
 The minilabs became widely used for in-company language tuition as well as for regular language training at government departments and professional organisations, such as the Ministry of Defence, the Foreign and Commonwealth Office and the Institute of Directors.

-Economic pressures, not least the ever-increasing competition, however, forced the fashionable Linguaphone schools (with their luxurious premises and individual, face-to-face tuition) out of business.
-The last one (with its own Executives’ Club licensed to sell alcoholic drinks to members and their guests, even at hours when ordinary British catering establishments were strictly forbidden to do so) at 26–32 Oxford Street, London W.1.
+Linguaphone schools, which used to be fashionable, were forced to stop operations due to economic pressures and competition.
+Its last branch, at 26–32 Oxford Street, London W.1.
 UK, closed in September 1980.
-Its demise also marked the end of an era in professional language teaching, for it had been the last of its kind to employ a core staff of salaried tutors with no time limit on their contracts, rather than just self-employed freelancers paid by the hour.
+The branch had its own Executives’ Club licensed to sell alcoholic drinks to members and their guests, even at hours when ordinary British catering establishments were strictly forbidden to do so.

 Linguaphone Hong Kong

-Linguaphone's Hong Kong branch was opened in 1961, it gained much popularity during the 1970s and 1980s because its recording system gave a flexible option to those who could not attend language courses at a fixed time and location.
-It also allowed students to listen to the material repeatedly at any time they preferred during the course, which conventional education methods could not offer at the time in Hong Kong.
-However, with the advent of the Internet and popularization of computers, which facilitate an online and interactive learning experience, and other rivals such as Wall Street Institute Hong Kong, Linguaphone's Hong Kong branch suffered a steady decline since the early 2000s and eventually announced its liquidation on 17 January 2009.
+Linguaphone opened its Hong Kong branch in 1961.
+It gained much popularity during the 1970s and 1980s as the recording system offered by Linguaphone gave the flexibility to the locals who could not attend language courses at a fixed time and location.
+Students were also able to listen to the material repeatedly at any preferred time during the course; something that conventional education methods could not offer at the time.

+In the early 2000s, the Hong Kong branch of Linguaphone went on a steady decline due to the development of the Internet and popularization of computers, which facilitate an online and interactive learning experience, and other rivals such as Wall Street Institute Hong Kong.
+Linguaphone Hong Kong announced its liquidation on 17 January 2009.